AckerlyXu/heima/articles/active-directory/active-directory-privileged-identity-management-configure.md

-<properties
+---
-	pageTitle="Azure AD Privileged Identity Management | Azure" description="A topic that explains what Azure AD Privileged Identity Management is and how to use PIM to improve your cloud security." services="active-directory"
+title: Azure AD Privileged Identity Management | Azure
+description: A topic that explains what Azure AD Privileged Identity Management is and how to use PIM to improve your cloud security.
-	documentationCenter=""
-	authors="kgremban"
-	manager="femila"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.date="08/11/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: kgremban
+manager: femila
+editor: ''

+ms.service: active-directory
+ms.date: 08/11/2016
+wacn.date: ''
+---

 # Azure AD Privileged Identity Management